 C_CloseSession

-CK_DEFINE_FUNCTION(CK_RV, C_CloseSession)( CK_SESSION_HANDLE hSession );
+CK_DECLARE_FUNCTION(CK_RV, C_CloseSession)( CK_SESSION_HANDLE hSession );

 C_CloseSession closes a session between an application and a token. hSession is the session’s handle.

 When a session is closed, all session objects created by the session are destroyed automatically, even if the application has other sessions “using” the objects (see [PKCS11-UG] for further details).